-- Verify Determine that the component is functioning correctly. - Monitor Observe the routine in-service operation of the component. - Test Apply signals to a component to observe functional performance or output behavior, or to diagnose problems. - Inspect Detect visible signs of component failure, reduced performance and degradation. - Calibrate Adjust the operating threshold or measurement accuracy of a measuring element to meet the intended performance requirement. - Restore Return malfunctioning components to proper operation.
+- Verification A means of determiningVerify Determine that the component is functioning correctly. - Monitoring Observation of Monitor Observe the routine in-service operation of the component.

+- Testing Application of Test Apply signals to a component to observe functional performance or output behavior, or to diagnose problems. - Inspection To detectInspect Detect visible signs of component failure, reduced performance and degradation. - Calibration Adjustment of Calibrate Adjust the operating threshold or measurement accuracy of a measuring element to meet the intended performance requirement. - Upkeep Routine activities necessary to assure that the component remains in good working order and implementation of any manufacturer's hardware and software service advisories which are relevant to the application of the device. - Restoration The actions to restore proper operation of Restore Return malfunctioning components- to proper operation.